-- Allergens, like pollen and pets.
+- Allergens, like dust, pollen and pet dander.

 - Skin irritants, like laundry detergents, dyes, fragrances and other chemicals.

-- Heat and sweating.
+- Heat and sweat.

 In addition to avoiding triggers, good skin care is the best way to prevent the dry, itchy skin that can provoke eczema flares.
 Dr. Tamburro recommends parents help children with eczema:

-While it’s not curable, eczema can be controlled, says Dr. Tamburro.
-Those who have had flares, even as infants, need to protect their skin for the rest of their lives.
+Still, people who’ve had flares, even as infants, need to protect their skin for the rest of their lives.

 The good news: If you talk to your little one about what you’re doing and why, all the time and energy you put into managing your child’s eczema will help them keep their skin healthy and clear as they get older.